verrazzano/docs/content/en/docs/networking/_index.md

 deployed into the Kubernetes cluster.

 ### High Level Overview
-The diagram below shows the high level overview of Verrrazzano networking for a sample deployment on an OKE cluster using OCI DNS and Let's Encrypt for certificates.
+The diagram below shows the high-level overview of Verrazzano networking for a sample deployment on an OKE cluster using OCI DNS and Let's Encrypt for certificates.
 This diagram does not show Prometheus scraping.